Magic: The Very Best of Olivia Newton-John

-Magic: The Very Best of Olivia Newton-John is a 2001 greatest hits compilation from Olivia Newton-John.
+Magic: The Very Best of Olivia Newton-John is a 2001 greatest hits compilation from Olivia Newton-John released in North America only.
+The Definitive Collection was released at a similar time in other regions.
 This was the first compilation from Newton-John to include all 15 of her Top 10 hits on the Billboard Hot 100 and the first Newton-John album to include "The Grease Megamix".

 Reception

 Stephen Thomas Erlewine of AllMusic felt Magic: The Very Best of Olivia Newton-John is "the best compilation ever assembled on Newton-John's career, largely because it does cover her entire career, hitting every major point."